krisht/Game-of-Set/README.md

 Two red solid diamonds
 Three red open diamonds
 Given any two cards from the deck, there is one and only one other card that forms a set with them.

+A player is given a point if their submitted set is correct and don't get a point if the submitted set is incorrect.